Welcome to Corneria

-Played straight elsewhere in the game, however.
-For instance, most human NPCs you the player meets have a single line to say; if prompted again, they will just say it again.
+- Played straight elsewhere in the game, however.
+For instance, most human NPCs have a single line to say to the player; if prompted again, they will just say it again.

-Lampshaded in the original Half-Life when a scientist says to a Barney "You know, you tend to repeat yourself" — something of which the scientists are equally guilty.
-NPCs talking to each other at all outside a cut scene was uncommon back then.
+- Lampshaded in Half-Life when a scientist says to a Barney "You know, you tend to repeat yourself" — something of which the scientists are equally guilty.
+NPCs talking to each other at all outside a cutscene was uncommon back then.

 Hack And Slash

-In Diablo II, the guards in the city of Lut Gholein only say "welcome to the palace" and "stay out of trouble".
+- The guards in the city of Lut Gholein only say "Welcome to the palace" and "Stay out of trouble".

-MMORPG City of Heroes, though the game's mechanics tend to mask it well.
+- City of Heroes, though the game's mechanics tend to mask it well.
 Any "contact" whose missions have been exhausted will repeat the same line explaining that "and now we are done" and any who have not been introduced will direct the player to speak with someone else, instead.
 Even worse are the civilians roaming the streets, who will repeat a single random line every time they are spoken to.
-Somewhat averted in that civilians are generated at random, but their lines are still mostly limited.
 Interestingly, civilians whose names start with a particular letter can give out meta-game information, such as total hours of playtime or players currently in the surrounding zone.

 "First, we drove one mile.
 Then we drove five miles.
 Then we took a left.
 Then my sister saw a jack-rabbit.
 Then we stopped and had lunch.
 Then we drove five miles.
 Then we made a 'U'-turn.
 Then we drove one mile.
 Then we stopped for lunch.
 Then we..."